ellaswamy/SDETTechAssessment/README.md

 Getting Started
 ------------------------
 SDETTechAssessment project has both API and UI tests.
-Clone the project and run it on your local
+Clone the project and import the project as maven project into your IDE.

 Pre-Requisites
 ------------------